 Category Archives: Movies & TV

-Remembering The Stand In The Schoolhouse Door
+The Stand In The Schoolhouse Door – Integrating The University of Alabama, 1963

-The milestone incident known as the stand in the schoolhouse door took place fifty-three years ago today, June 11, 1963, at the University of Alabama, when Alabama’s Governor George Wallace attempted to physically block two black students, Vivian Malone and James Hood, from enrolling in the university.
+The milestone incident known as the “stand in the schoolhouse door” took place fifty-three years ago today, June 11, 1963, at the University of Alabama, when Alabama’s Governor George Wallace attempted to physically block two black students, Vivian Malone and James Hood, from enrolling in the university.
 It was one of the crucial moments in the civil rights struggle of the 1960s and a shining example of graceful leadership under immense pressure.

 During the stand-off JFK and his brother Bobby were busy working the phones between Washington and their agent at Alabama, Deputy Attorney General Nicholas Katzenbach.
 They were very hesitant to just “kick the governor out of the way.”
 Their primary dilemma: sending troops too soon might set off violence, but waiting too long might be seen as a retreat.
 Their solution: Malone and Hood waited out of site under a federal marshals’ protection while Katzenbach went forth to confront Wallace face-to-face on the steps of the admissions building.
 He calmly and respectfully served the court order and listened to the recalcitrant Wallace’s prepared statement.
 Kennedy then ordered Katzenbach to turn away, walk back to the students, and escort them to their dormitories.
 It worked!
 There was no riot, but also no retreat.
 Wallace was able to save face with his people and leave the scene.
 Malone and Hood quietly returned the next day and registered without incident.